Maryland

 Inner Harbor duck boat derbies: Turning tourist rides into gamified attractions

-Baltimore’s Inner Harbor has quite a few highly entertaining tourist activities.
+Baltimore’s Inner Harbor offers plenty of highly entertaining tourist activities.
 One of which could become home to one of the quirkiest fantasy leagues in the nation: Duck Boat Derbies.
 This novelty market would allow players to bet on duck boat participants to see who can go through a given track the fastest.

 Not only could this breathe new life into the city's tourism scene, but it also opens the door for sportsbooks or novelty apps to offer low-stakes bets tied to real-time harbor action.
 With thousands of visitors every summer, even modest engagement in these races and markets could generate tens of thousands in seasonal handle.
 It's part sightseeing, part competition, and totally Baltimore.